bcgov/site-status-checker/README.md

 # Site Status Checker

-The provided script uses curl to record HTTP status codes from a CSV file containing web addresses.
+The provided script reads web addresses from a CSV file and uses curl to record their HTTP status codes.
 Results are provided in a modified version of the original CSV file.
 Tested on Fedora 32 Linux.

+## Usage

-## Installation
+### Installation

 There is no installation.
 The script can be cloned or copied.
 If copied make sure the new file is executable as below.